Skeyelight/CS-210/README.md

 - To make this program more readable I tried to provide ample comments so that every line was understandable.
 - This program needs further work to be more maintainbale and adaptable.
-- As it stands now it is failry hard set without being able to easily make changes without breaking something.
+- As it stands now it is failry hard to easily make changes without breaking something.